The Sagrada Familia: One of the most inspiring churches in the world, that you simply must visit.

 There is nothing quite like it in the world.
 The Sagrada Familia is one of the most iconic landmarks to visit in Barcelona.
 A colossal church that has been under construction for over a century, and is still not finished.
 The magnum opus of Antoni Gaudí, a visionary architect who devoted his life to creating this magnificent temple.
 It was the Sagrada Familia that would express his deep faith and love for nature.
 It would become be highlight of all Gaudi’s projects.

-In this post, I will explore the history, design, and symbolism of the Sagrada Familia.
-I will also explain in detail everything you need to know before visiting the Sagrada Familia.
-I hope you will enjoy this journey into the world of Gaudí and his masterpiece, The Sagrada Familia.
+In this post, we can explore the history, design, and symbolism of the Sagrada Familia.
+Also I will share a few tips about everything you need to know before visiting the Sagrada Familia.
+Read on, as I explain everything you need to know about the Sagrada Familia.

 A Brief History of the Sagrada Familia

 The idea of building a church dedicated to the Holy Family (Sagrada Familia in Spanish).
 It was conceived by Josep Maria Bocabella.
-He was a devout Catholic and bookseller who founded a religious association called the Spiritual Association of Devotees of Saint Joseph.
+A Catholic and bookseller who founded a religious association called the Spiritual Association of Devotees of Saint Joseph.
 Inspired by a visit to the Vatican, he wanted to create a similar monumental church in Barcelona that would honor the patron saint of his association.

 He bought a plot of land in the Eixample district of Barcelona.
 He then commissioned the architect Francisco de Paula del Villar to design the church.
 The construction began on March 19, 1882, with a neo-Gothic style.
 However, del Villar soon resigned due to disagreements with Bocabella.
 It was at this moment that the project was taken over by Antoni Gaudí in 1883.